 One way to extract and mine all of this information is through computing power, enhanced algorithms, and analytics.
 Using these systems can help experts explore the data and come up with risk assessments that can predict fraud in real time.
-This is know as machine learning, and we’re going to dig into it, together with how one of the largest processors, First Data, is utilizing machine learning to help fight against fraud.
+This is known as machine learning, and processor First Data wants to use it to fight fraud.

 - What is Machine Learning?

 - The Costs of Credit Card Fraud

 - Types of Machine Learning Used to Identify Fraud